altruios/namshubettulpa/public/namshubettulpa/chapters/interludes-2.md

 "NULL::I receive the nutrients I need, and unfettered access to that food source.
 In exchange I act as a recorder of lives sworn to feed me, collecting nutrients as you grow.
 When I eat you, whats left behind is happy: at peace. for as long as humanity lives."
-~Robert had doubts; was he actually out of the link~ ~He tried to stretch his mind in a direction to follow down a path in the link~ ~Nothing~
+~Robert had doubts; was he actually out of the link.
+He tried to stretch his mind in a direction to follow down a path in the link...
+Nothing~
 "NULL::I also shield against others.
 They have taken root elsewhere, but here...
 Here is mine."